renpy/renpy/sphinx/source/python.rst

 filename and line number at which the assignment occurred, and makes that available to the navigation feature of the launcher.

+Variables that are defined using the define statement are treated as constant, are not saved or loaded, and should not be changed.
+(Ren'Py does not enforce this, but will produce undefined behavior when this is not the case.)

 .. _default-statement: